-What do you expect from the sugar capital of the Philippines?
-I’ve been in my home province, Negros Occidental, three times this year and every time felt like a trip to a candy shop.
-I blame my sweet tooth on growing up next door to a sugar mill.
-I still remember waking up to the sweet aroma of molasses that pervaded the house in the morning during milling season.
+What did I expect from the sugar capital of the Philippines?
+I had been to my home province, Negros Occidental, three times of late and every time felt like a trip to a candy shop.
+I blamed my sweet tooth on growing up next door to a sugar mill and waking up to the sweet aroma of molasses that pervaded the house in the morning during milling season.
 My sweet dreams carried on after I had awakened – on to adulthood.

 There was a time when stereo systems and television sets were furniture pieces and telephones were household fixtures.
 But with each new innovation in technology, we disposed of our obsolete gadgets.
 Not so with one family in my hometown who had preserved their appliances, among other things, reflecting the lifestyle of Negrense bourgeois in the last century.